harpuneetkaurr/dummyLab/README.md

-# dummyLab
+# dummy Lab
-This is to test forking or templating a new repository
+This is to test how forking or templating is used to create a new repository